hsen1221/Detecting-malicious-and-benign-traffic-using-models-trained-on-IoT-23-dataset/README.md

 first you must have the conn.log.labeled files downloaded locally and putted in a directory where the code files exist and rename them as the names in the codes, then you can open Jupyter notebook using Anaconda and open the code files and for each file run all cells by shift+enter then you will extract the dataset from the conn.log.labeles files and thus you will have the datasets named as 'x.csv' where x is a number correspond to the number of the capture

+### Requrired Libraries
+numpy and pandas

+these are what neceessary  for the code to work successfully but ofcoursy you must also have enough free disk space and RAM for 12GB or more.

 ## 2 Cleaning Datasets
 After we extract the dataset, now we need to clean it and drop unnecessary features and handle the missing values and encodeing the labels and the features so the most important thing is that we transformed the problem to binary classification: '0' for Benign, and '1' for Malicious